 A rather nice touch is the juxtaposition of paintings with items featured within them or associated with them.
 So, for example, Titian’s 1534/1536 portrait of the Marchioness of Mantua, Isabella d’Este, stands next to a Renaissance dress created as a homage to that same lady by Roberto Capucci in 1994.

 Dates and tickets

-Admire the Venetian mastery of colour from October 5th, 2021 to January 30th, 2022.
+Admire the Titian and Venetian mastery of colour from October 5th, 2021 to January 30th, 2022.
 (The original end date was January 16th, but they extended the exhibition by two weeks.)

 How to get to the Titian exhibition